National Holidays in Japan

 Autumn Equinox - Shubun no Hi 秋分の日

-September 23 or 24 Similar to the Spring Equinox celebration.
+September 22 or 23 Similar to the Spring Equinox celebration.

 October - 10月（じゅうがつ）

 Sports Day - Sports no Hi スポーツの日

-October 10 is a day to promote health and physical development; also a commemoration to the 1964 Olympics which were held in Tokyo.
+October 10 is basically the day to promote health and physical development; also a commemoration to the 1964 Olympics held in Tokyo.

 November - 11月（じゅういちがつ）

 Culture Day - Bunka no Hi 文化の日

 November 3 is the birthday of the past emperor Meiji, considered the father of the Japan's modernization.
 In 1946 the holiday was renamed Culture Day; the holiday is an homage to Japan's growth as a nation.

 Children's Day - Shichi-go-san 七五三